emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

     stream itself.
 This ensures that even the latest events are now properly recorded, should the :term:`client program` terminate (uncontrollably as a result of a bug, for example) or some interactive tool require access to the telemetry stream.
-You could even try calling this from a debugger after a problem.

     .. note::